usnistgov/labbench/doc/guide/03_detailed_usage/01 device.md

         return float(self.query)
 ```

-This is a functional way to leverage pyvisa to communicate with the power sensor.
-Yet, if we scale up to more parameters, substantial parts of this become repetitive boilerplate:
-* The line count doubles the labbench implementation
+This shows the boilerplate operations implemented behind the scenes by {py:class}`labbench.VISADevice` and {py:mod}`labbench.paramattr` (without any of the callback capabilities).
+This is functional, but imagine if we scale up to more parameters: we would have to copy and paste similar blocks of code, creating a file mostly consisting of repetitive code.
+This leads to several disadvantages:
 * Maintenance of the basic algorithm becomes difficult
+* The hard-coded constants specific to `frequency` are buried in the center of the code blocks.
-* Key hard-coded constants are buried, making them harder to find and risking copy/paste transcription mistakes when implementing other parameters
+  This makes them harder to find and read, and risks transcription mistakes when copying from other parameters
+* The line count is doubled compared to the labbench implementation

 ## Further Reading